bryant1410/dotfiles/README.md

 ./install
 ```

+This is specialized on Linux, but may also work in other \*nix envs.

 ### Main Computer

 These are additional steps for a computer I actively use (a "main" one), has Ubuntu and I have sudo access.
 It requires Python 3.5+.
 Run: